Personal Stuff

 I’m from Vancouver, and went to school on the west side (Maple Grove, Point Grey, and Magee).
 I stayed in Vancouver after high school, studying at the University of British Columbia.
 My undergraduate degrees are in English with a philosophy “minor” (I took some courses), and then Biology.
 I’m an arts type, and science doesn’t come easily.
 I guess partly for that reason, I got into medical school (UBC again) on my fourth try, and accumulated three other degrees in the process.
 I did my internship in Newfoundland.

 I was in general practice in Vancouver for 15 years or so, before switching to full-time care of the elderly at home.
-I’m trying to support care of the elderly in my new home on BC’s Sunshine Coast.
+I’ve tried to support care of the elderly in my new home on BC’s Sunshine Coast.
+In 2023 I more or less “officially” retired from clinical work (seeing patients) but I continue to help lawyers and others with mental capability evaluation for medicolegal purposes.
+I’m also still trying to help some of the most underserviced parts of the Sunshine Coast dealing with difficult cases essentially absent healthcare providers.

 Here are a few photos.